Who We Are

 - Mark Cohen , Professor of American Competitive Enterprise & Professor of Law

-- James Fraser , Associate Professor of Human and Organizational Development
+- Douglas Fisher , Associate Professor of Computer Science and Computer Engineering

 - David Furbish , Professor of Earth and Environmental Sciences